Rinat Akhmetov: Reaction to the war in Donbas

+In an interview with The Guardian in May 2026, Rinat Akhmetov recalled that at the beginning of the occupation of Donbas, he addressed the Kremlin-backed proxies at Donbas Arena and said: "You're good for nothing, you're terrorists.
+You need to be pushed out, you deceive the people.
+You bring Donbas to the grave."
+We put banners around the region with the motto: "A happy Donetsk and happy Donbas can only be part a unified Ukraine."
+People ask what I would say today to those in occupied regions, and it would be exactly the same.

 Akhmetov has denied claims made by Pavel Gubarev (self-proclaimed "People's Governor" of the Donetsk People's Republic) in an interview published in the Russian state-controlled newspaper Rossiyskaya Gazeta on 12 May 2014.
 "Pavel Gubarev alleges that I bribed two thirds of the activists.
 I am firmly stating that I have never given and will never give anyone even a cent of bribe", replied Akhmetov.

 According to Gubarev, Akhmetov has financed the separatist movement in the region, and the separatists "all took money" from Akhmetov and others, saying that "As it turned out, two-thirds of the activists were supported by the oligarch Akhmetov".
 On 10 May 2014, Akhmetov's Metinvest company announced it would be forming an unarmed militia of steelworker employees to stop looting by separatists and criminals in the city of Mariupol.

 In a 19 May (2014) breaking news message on Ukrayina TV, Akhmetov claimed the representative "of this Donetsk People's Republic" were committing "genocide of Donbas".
 At his initiative the next day a so-called Peace March was held in the stadium Donbass Arena in Donetsk accompanied by cars beeping their horns at noon.
 Akhmetov has vowed that "siren [will be] ringing every day at noon across all of Donbas until peace is established".